-I started off with 4 tablespoons of salt with vinegar in a spray bottle.
+I started with four tablespoons of salt with vinegar in a spray bottle.
 Shake the bottle until the salt has dissolved.
 Then I put some peroxide in a separate spray bottle.

 Get your shiny new galvanized container.
 Here is the container I started with.
 (I did these in our driveway (on the gravel) because I didn’t want the salt to kill any grass.)

 I took the salt & vinegar mixture and sprayed it all over the container.
 Then I took the salt and sprinkled it right out of the salt box all over the container.
 As you move around the bucket if the salt doesn’t stick just spray it with more of the salted vinegar mixture until it’s wet enough to hold the salt in place.

 I wanted the salt completely coating the container.
 As it’s out in the sun, it will dry.
 I took the spray and misted it carefully.
 You don’t want to make the salt run.
 You just want to make it damp again.
 I did this several times for about an hour.
 Here you can see how the mixture is already dulling the finish on the container that is treated.

 After an hour, I switched to the peroxide and sprayed it over the dried salt and repeated the same process as before.
 I continued to spray them during the next hour using only the peroxide.
 Then I took the water hose and rinsed the salt off of both containers and let them dry.
 That salt really dries on hard, so you have to give it a really good rinsing.